nickbarth/SameLife/readme.md

 # Same Life

-A [Game of Life](http://en.wikipedia.org/wiki/Conways_Game_of_Life) implementation done in a few different languages in a similar way, because why not.
+A [Game of Life](http://en.wikipedia.org/wiki/Conways_Game_of_Life) implementation done in a few different languages in a similar way for comparison, and because why not.

-Nick Barth
+0CC Nick Barth

 This is free and unencumbered software released into the public domain.